mn7god/undertale-save-managers/README.md

 ## Functions

-The programs in this repository have many features, but the main ones include backing up your original save file, loading custom saves, manually or interactively modifying save files, and customizing the path to the game's executable, full cli and navigation is simple:
+The programs in this repository have many features, but the main ones include backing up your original save file, loading custom saves, manually or interactively modifying save files, and customizing the path to the game's executable, theses programs are full cli and navigation is simple:

 Use the arrow keys (⬆ and ⬇) to move between options.